 HOW TO BECOME A CHRISTIAN

 Dear God, thank You for choosing to love me!
 I know I am a sinner.
 I believe You sent Your Son, Jesus Christ, to die for my sins.
 I believe He rose again and lives today.
 Today, I repent and turn away from my sin.
-I want to follow Jesus in obedience and live my life for You alone.
+I want to follow Jesus in obedience, be baptized, and live my life for You alone.
 Thank You for Your wonderful love and for changing my life forever.
 In Jesus’ name I pray, Amen.